What does this measure?

 How do we compare to similar counties?

-Essex County had the second highest rate among the comparison counties in 2019, below Lake County, IL (66) and above Middlesex, MA (50) and Westchester, NY (57).
-Rates have been declining in most of these counties as well.
+Essex County had the second highest rate among the comparison counties in 2023, below Lake County, IL (85) and above Middlesex, MA (41) and Westchester, NY (62).
+Rates have been declining in most of these counties as well; Lake County, IL was the only comparison county to exhibit an increase (27%).

 Notes about the data